 How to reach Imphal?

 Imphal airport is directly connected with Guwahati, Delhi, & Kolkata airports.
 Also, regular buses from Guwahati leaves for Imphal in the evenings and reaches the next morning.
-It is also well-connected with regular bus sevices with Kohima and Dimpaur in Nagland.
+It is also well-connected with regular bus services with Kohima and Dimapur in Nagaland.
 I normally take a night train to Dimapur and then a day bus from there.

 There is no train network so far but there is a plan to connect it with Silchar in Barak Valley of Assam.
 I don’t know how much time it will take.